zkxs/simple-crosshair-overlay/benches/README.md

 This directory contains some benchmarks comparing different implementations of various functions.

-Run benchmarks with `cargo bench --package crosshair-lib --features "benchmark"`
+Run benchmarks with `cargo bench --features "benchmark"`

+Run _all_ benchmarks with `cargo bench --features "benchmark,slow-benchmark"`